uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/05-Visualizing Your Data.md

 ### Investigating Individual Pixels

 Previously we looked at the CRB as a whole by aggregating values.
 We can, in addition, look at the individual pixel level at any given time.
 When we visualize these pixels on a spatial graph over time, we can actually visualize how groundwater is moving over time!
 This also allows us to look at seasonal and annual trends.
-You'll notice there are individual pixels that don't seem to match the trends of their surrounding areas.
-These pixels mark the locations of reservoirs from which we collected surface water data.
-For data collection purposes, we approximated the location of each reservoir to a 0.25 x 0.25 pixel, based on the location of that reservoir's monitoring wells.
-It's important to note that certain reservoirs, such as Lake Mead and Lake Powell, have elongated shapes.
-While they might occupy the space of multiple pixels, their total area is roughly equivalent to a single 0.25 x 0.25 pixel.

 #### Temporal Spatial Trends
 <p align="center">